 The MISO (Measuring Information Service Outcomes) Survey is a quantitative measurement instrument that helps library and technology organizations in higher education evaluate student, faculty and staff perceptions of the services they provide.
-Connecticut College Information Services is pleased to announce that the 2016 survey found high satisfaction ratings across the board.
+Connecticut College Information Services is pleased to announce that the 2022 survey found high satisfaction ratings across the board.
 Faculty, staff and students gave a mean satisfaction rating of at least 3 of 4 to more than 98 percent of library and technology services.
-Also, when asked about IS staff friendliness, responsiveness, reliability and knowledgeability, all staff areas received a mean rating of at least 3.5 of 4.

 Connecticut College has been participating in this survey on a roughly biannual basis since 2006; this ongoing participation helps us evaluate services on a longitudinal basis.
 The survey is administered by a nonprofit group headquartered at Bryn Mawr College.

-More about the MISO Survey, including contact information for the survey providers and a list of 2016 participating institutions, can be found here.
-For more information about the MISO Survey on campus, contact Fred Folmer, research and instruction librarian/special projects coordinator for IS, at 860-439-2272 or by email, or Lee Hisle, vice president of Information Services and librarian of the College, at 860-439-2650 or by email.
+More about the MISO Survey, including contact information for the survey providers and a list of 2016 participating institutions, can be found at misosurvey.org.
+For more information about the MISO Survey on campus, contact Ariela McCaffrey, assistant director of research support, email@example.com, or Lee Hisle, vice president of Information Services and librarian of the College, at 860-439-2650 or firstname.lastname@example.org.